hashicorp/consul/website/source/api/operator/keyring.html.md

 ## List Gossip Encryption Keys

-This endpoint lists the gossip encryption keys installed on both the WAN and LAN rings of every known datacenter.
+This endpoint lists the gossip encryption keys installed on both the WAN and LAN rings of every known datacenter, unless otherwise specified with the `local-only` query parameter (see below).

 If ACLs are enabled, the client will need to supply an ACL Token with `keyring` read privileges.